dynarithmic/twain_library/README.md

 Since most Windows systems within the past 8 years has this runtime already installed by other applications, this may not be an issue, and DTWAIN will work right out-of-the-box.

-However, if for some reason your system does not have the proper runtime components, you can get the Visual C++ runtime libraries <a href="https://www.microsoft.com/en-us/download/details.aspx?id=48145" target="_blank">here</a>.
-When downloading, choose **vc_redist.x86.exe** for 32-bit applications, and/or **vc_redist.x64.exe** for 64-bit applications.
+However, if for some reason your system does not have the proper runtime components, you can get the Visual C++ runtime libraries [here](https://aka.ms/vs/17/release/vc_redist.x86.exe) under the **Visual Studio 2015, 2017, 2019, and 2022** category.
+Choose **X86** for 32-bit applications, and **X64** for 64-bit applications.

 ----------
 ### Is DTWAIN 5.x really Open Source Software (OSS)?